rangsimanketkaew/tensorflow-cpp-api/compile_tensorflow_cpp.md

 Please specify optimization flags to use during compilation when bazel option "--config=opt" is specified [Default is -Wno-sign-compare]: n

-Would you like to interactively configure ./WORKSPACE for Android builds? [y/N]: n Not configuring the WORKSPACE for Android builds.
+Would you like to interactively configure ./WORKSPACE for Android builds? [y/N]: N Not configuring the WORKSPACE for Android builds.

 Preconfigured Bazel build configs.
 You can use any of the below by adding "--config=<>" to your build command.
 See .bazelrc for more details.